3.1: Defensive Design

 Anticipating Misuse

-Planning ahead to take steps against potential misuse (e.g Twitter preventing the same tweet sent twice in a row).
+Planning ahead to take steps against potential misuse (e.g the app X prevents the same tweet sent twice in a row as it might be spam).

 Input Sanitisation